-275 N. Jordan Avenue
+275 N. Eagleson Avenue

 Bloomington, IN 47405

-An experienced arts administrator, performer, teacher, and scholar, Sykes also is an adjunct professor in the Departments of African American and African Diaspora Studies and Folklore and Ethnomusicology, and research associate with the Archives of African American Music and Culture.
+Along with his administrative duties at IU, he is an affiliate faculty in the Departments of African American and African Diaspora Studies and Folklore and Ethnomusicology, and research associate with the Archives of African American Music and Culture.
 His research focuses on African American popular music, with emphasis on Motown.
-He has served on a consultant panel for the Motown Historical Museum, as co-contributor of text for the study guide and souvenir program for Motown the Musical, and developed the first noted course on the history of Motown, which he teaches at IU.
-He has presented and lectured extensively and internationally on popular music, as well as on music transcription and analysis.
+He has served as a consultant for the Motown Historical Museum, and as co-contributor of text for the study guide and souvenir program for Motown the Musical.
+He developed the first noted course on the history of Motown, which he teaches at IU.
+He has presented and lectured nationally and internationally on popular music.

 His recent published works include the “Motown” chapter in the first edition of African American Music: An Introduction, “The Black Forum Label: Motown Joins the Revolution” in the Association for Recorded Sound Collections journal, and “The Motown Legacy: Homegrown Sound, Mass Appeal” in Issues inAfrican American Music: Power, Gender, Race, Representation.
-He holds a doctorate in Music Education from the IU Jacobs School of Music.
+He is currently researching the history and culture of the FAMU Marching 100 for an upcoming publication.